-Make sure to grab your biking helmet and water bottle as you leave the RV and cover over 9 miles of trails.
-Plan to follow the blue blazes clockwise through the forest as the path is mainly a sandy surface.
+Make sure to grab your biking helmet and water bottle as you leave the RV and cover over nine miles of trails.
+Plan to follow the connecting trails clockwise through the forest as the path is mainly a sandy surface.
 Great for beginners, the Cheraw Mountain Bike Trail has many turns to let you have just enough exercise while enjoying the sounds and sights of nature.
-Grab your camera and be on the lookout for park wildlife of deer, snakes and wild turkey during your adventure.
+Grab your camera and be on the lookout for park wildlife like deer, snakes, and wild turkey during your outdoor adventure.

 Whether you prefer to launch your boat from the handy boat ramp at Lake Juniper or cast your line from the pier, you will find some of the best fishing around when you come to Cheraw State Park on your next RV vacation.
 You can even rent a boat if you don't have your own.
 Either way, you're sure to catch your limit of largemouth bass, channel catfish, bluegills, and crappie in the dark waters of Lake Juniper.
 The lake is known for its calm peaceful waters and lily pads along the shoreline.
 You'll need to get a South Carolina fishing license before hitting the water.
 After a day of fishing, take your catch back to camp for an old-fashioned fish fry.